 Teens and children are often candidates that can benefit from dental sealants.
 To best identify if a sealant is already appropriate for your child, ask your dentist.

 Which option is best in which circumstance?
 Dental fillings and sealants sound similar in many ways, including that they both protect your tooth enamel from cavities.
 However, they have differences that can help you identify which option is best for your needs.

 - Purpose: Dentists apply sealants for preventive reasons while they apply fillings for restoration and treatment.
 Sealants protect and shield molars from tooth decay, while fillings fill holes caused by tooth decay.

 - Longevity: Dental fillings and sealants differ in terms of durability.
 Fillings last longer while sealants may only last a few years, or even less.
 The duration usually depends on your dental habits and oral hygiene.

 - Materials: The materials the dentist uses in dental fillings vary in different circumstances.
 For cosmetic reasons, composite filling materials are best for your tooth.
 For durability purposes, gold filling materials can last years after a dental filling procedure.
 Dental sealants, on the other hand, only use plastic film.
 They are first applied in liquid form on the tooth but soon hardens using ultraviolet light.

 We now consider your dental concerns.
 The decision to use dental fillings or sealants depends on your specific needs.
 The difference between a dental filling and a dental sealant can help you identify which will work better in your situation.
 However, a dental professional can advise and apply the treatment that is best for your situation.

-At Lovett Dental Webster in Webster, TX, dental professionals will work together with you to achieve your optimal dental health.
+At Lovett Dental Webster, our dental professionals will work together with you to achieve your optimal dental health.
 Whether it’s a dental filling or sealant you need, they can help.
 Various dental services that can help you achieve optimal dental health include: